 Nomination Process for Clemson Nominees

 There is no limit to the number of nominations you can submit.
-These submissions will be reviewed and Clemson’s 2018 award nominees will be selected.
+These submissions will be reviewed, and Clemson’s 2019 award nominees will be selected.

-You will be contacted on November 6, 2017, if a full nomination package is needed for submission to the Governor’s Award Committee.
+You will be contacted on November 2, 2018, if a full nomination package is needed for submission to the Governor’s Award Committee.
 Instructions for preparing the complete packet will be sent to you at that time.
 Please note it will be the responsibility of ADR of the selected nominee preparing and submitting the full package to the VPR office by November 30, 2018 for review and further processing.